sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/testing_principles.md

 We do not tolerate flaky tests of any kind.
 Any engineer that sees a flaky test should immediately:

 1. Open a PR to disable the flaky test.
-1. Open an issue to re-enable the flaky test, assign it to the most likely owner, and add it to the current release milestone.
+1. Open an issue to re-enable the flaky test (use the [Flaky Test template](https://github.com/sourcegraph/sourcegraph/issues/new?assignees=&labels=&template=flaky_test.md&title=)), assign it to the most likely owner, and add it to the current release milestone.

 If the build or test infrastructure itself is flaky, then [open an issue](https://github.com/sourcegraph/sourcegraph/issues/new?labels=team/distribution) and notify the [distribution team](https://about.sourcegraph.com/handbook/engineering/distribution#contact).